carlsmith/coffeeshop/docs/book/conditionals.md

     a = if b then c else d
     foo(if a then b else c)

-CoffeeScript also adopted the Ruby idiom of suffixed `if` expressions.

-    x = y if y > 0
-    alert "foo" if true

-If any conditional fails to evaluate anything, then *it* evaluates to `undefined`.
+If any conditional evaluates without evaluating anything, then it evaluates to `undefined`.

     (if false then "foo") is undefined

+## Skip Conditionals

+CoffeeScript also adopted suffixed `if` expressions from Ruby.
+These expressions do not use `else`.
+They simply evaluate or skip the expression before the `if` operator, based on the truthiness of the expression that follows it.

+    a = 1 if true
+    put a if a is 1

 ---